hocuscodus/qed-lang/index.md

 You may take a look at the [demos]({{ site.baseurl }}/demos) or, if you want to dig further to discover how it works, the [tutorial]({{ site.baseurl }}/tutorial/qed-basics).
 There's also a [FAQ]({{ site.baseurl }}/faq) that will grow over time.

-If you have a specific question on QED, please inquire at qedlang@gmail.com.
+If you have a more specific question on QED, please inquire at qedlang@gmail.com.
 {: .notice--info}